 Even if you live in the South and don’t encounter much snow or ice, you’ll probably still need an ice scraper on some cold mornings.
 If you don’t have a dedicated ice scraper, you can use a plastic spatula, an old CD, or an expired credit card as a stand-in.

 When you’re trying to get going on a cold morning, it’s always a pain if your windshield wipers are frozen in place on the windshield.
-Before snow or ice arrives, stand them up straight and cover them with socks to keep them from getting stuck.
+Before snow or ice arrives, stand them up straight to keep them from getting stuck.

 Check your tires.